cockroachdb/docs/src/current/v24.1/molt-fetch.md

 ## Examples

-The following examples demonstrate how to issue `molt fetch` commands to load data onto CockroachDB.
+The following examples demonstrate how to issue `molt fetch` commands to load data into CockroachDB.

 {{site.data.alerts.callout_success}}
 After successfully running MOLT Fetch, you can run [`molt verify`]({% link {{ page.version.version }}/molt-verify.md %}) to confirm that replication worked successfully without missing or mismatched rows.
 {{site.data.alerts.end}}

-### Load PostgreSQL data via S3
+### Load PostgreSQL data via S3 with ongoing replication

 The following `molt fetch` command uses `IMPORT INTO` to load a subset of tables from a PostgreSQL database to CockroachDB.